 Additional dispersion modelling was undertaken to assess the contribution of these short term releases to ambient annual average concentrations.
 Each release was modelled as an individual short period release of one hour duration with efflux volume flow rate equal to that recorded (i.e. raw gas volume released divided by the duration of the release), but with BaP emission rate factored by the duration of the release to ensure that the total mass released was correct.
-A source height of 26 m and diameter of 0.62 m was assumed for each release.
-The temperature of the release was assumed to be 80°C and the molecular weight and specific heat capacity of the release was calculated from the typical composition of wet raw coke oven gas.
+For the Appleby coke ovens, a source height of 26 m and diameter of 0.62 m was assumed for each release.
+The temperature of the release was assumed to be 80°C. For the Morfa coke ovens, a source height of 25 m and diameter of 1.9 m was assumed for each release.
+The temperature of the release was assumed to be 115°C. The molecular weight and specific heat capacity of the release were calculated from the typical composition of wet raw coke oven gas.
 The influence of nearby buildings on dispersion was accounted for in the dispersion model's building wake module.